guillepinto/guillepinto.github.io/content/authors/admin/_index.md

 # _{{< quotes >}}_

-I am an ninth-semester Systems Engineering student at Universidad Industrial de Santander, passionate about Deep Learning and Computer Vision convinced that AI has a huge potential to positively transform people’s lives.
+I am an tenth-semester Systems Engineering student at Universidad Industrial de Santander, passionate about Deep Learning and Computer Vision convinced that AI has a huge potential to positively transform people’s lives.
 I am currently working on thermal imaging projects, focusing on range, emissivity, and temperature estimation.
 Furthermore, I have a strong interest in artificial intelligence research, and I am dedicated to advancing my work in this field through focused research initiatives.